WP's HP: HOME | [Anny D]: Biography ~ Kaleidoscope ~ Anny Time | Help? | Deutsch

 images.
 There one will find background, up-to-date news, broadcast dates and a forum, too.
-By all means really
+Refer to [Kaleidoscope].
+By all

 Language barrier - you don't speak French?
 I'm facing the same problem - therefore here on the right the link to a summary of several French sources - especially out of interviews - and further interesting input in English.
 (Not to be forgotten here: Merci beaucoup, Laure, for your very kind support!)

 To follow just a brief dossier.